SiFli SDK RF Test Guide

 UART1: TX(PA31) / RX(PA32)

-For historical reasons, the SF32LB55X series requires switching to UART3 for the single-carrier test.
-On all other chips, all RF testing is unified on UART1.
+For historical reasons, on the SF32LB55X series the single-carrier test must use UART3.
+On all other chips, all RF testing uses UART1.

 7. RF Power Levels and Configuration